 - Provides guidance for the steps to take if the taxpayer wants a tax refund or if they’d rather get the amount owed as close to zero as possible

-Step 3 is where the employee can claim dependent exemptions and deducts the $2,000 per-child tax credit out of their withholding ($500 for non-child dependents).
-And Step 4 is where employees can make additional adjustments, including having tax withheld for additional income (e.g., interest, dividends or retirement income) or calculate if they choose to itemize their deductions at tax time rather than using the standard deduction.
+Step three is where the employee can claim dependent exemptions and deducts the $2,000 per-child tax credit out of their withholding ($500 for non-child dependents).
+And step four is where employees can make additional adjustments, including having tax withheld for additional income (e.g., interest, dividends, or retirement income) or calculate if they choose to itemize their deductions at tax time rather than using the standard deduction.

 Yes.
 However, Form W-4 has largely stayed the same since the overhaul in 2020.
-Changes made include revisions to amounts in Step 4(b).
+Changes made are minor and for informational purposes.

 Employees use Form W-4 to let their employers know the amount they’d like withheld to pay for federal income taxes on each paycheck.
 An employee’s elections on Form W-4 provide the employer with the factors needed to accurately calculate withholding.